GoogleChrome/web.dev/src/site/content/en/blog/wake-lock/index.md

 You can use your operating system's task manager to see if an application is preventing your computer from sleeping.
-The video below shows the macOS [Activity Monitor](https://support.apple.com/guide/activity-monitor/welcome/mac) indicating that Chrome has an active Screen Wake Lock that keeps the system awake.
+The video below shows the macOS [Activity Monitor](https://support.apple.com/guide/activity-monitor/welcome/mac) indicating that Chrome has an active screen wake lock that keeps the system awake.

 {% Video src="video/8WbTDNrhLsU0El80frMBGE4eMCD3/YDlxREcGrnBUGC8plN15.mp4", autplay="true", loop="true", width="800" %}